javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

   });
 ```

-Now it works.
-But there's a potential problem in the code.
+The code works.
+But there's a potential problem in it.

 Look at the line `(*)`: how can we do something *after* the avatar is removed?
 For instance, we'd like to show a form for editing that user or something else.